Maps loading...

 Man & motor

-Though Copcutt was gone, some of his more practical ideas remained, baked into the final design.
-His “linear city” – one that could be developed and expanded along a central spine of road and rail networks – was seen as ideal for the area between Portadown and Lurgan, and most notably his solution for separating “man and motor”.
+Though Copcutt was gone, some of his more practical ideas remained baked into the final design.
+The “linear city” – developed and expanded along a central spine of road and rail networks – was seen as ideal for the area between Portadown and Lurgan, and most notably his solution for separating “man and motor” – adopted from his work in the New Town of Cumbernauld in Scotland.

 The biggest single technical consideration is traffic planning.
 We don’t intend to rely on the application of current American practice – their own systems are already proving absurdly inadequate